The Elliott Homestead

 Refrain from opening the hive unless absolutely necessary.
 Minimize hive inspections during the winter to avoid breaking the cluster or exposing the bees to cold temperatures.

 b.
-Quick and Efficient Inspections:
+Quick And Efficient Inspections:

 When inspections are necessary, perform them as quickly and efficiently as possible.
 Plan ahead, gather all required tools, and avoid any unnecessary delays.